reillypascal/RSAlgorithmicVerb/README.md

 ## Compiling with CMake
 - Clone the [JUCE repo](https://github.com/juce-framework/JUCE) into the working folder
-- Run the following for a CLI build:
+- Run the following for a CLI build.
+Note that you may need to run these with `sudo`:
 ```sh
 # sets up a default build:
 cmake -S . -B build